DaniloSanchez/tic-tac-toe-ruby/README.md

  - valitador
  - messages

 To run the game you need to have ruby on the computer.
-You should only file ejecurar the main.rb
+You only need to run the main.rb

 Run
 --------------